CharuChhimpa/machine-learning/projects/capstone/capstone_report_template.md

 First we trained with the Benchmark Model, Gaussian Naive Bayes.
 The explanation for this model is given in the section above.
 The dataset was divided into training and testing datasets by using sklearn functions.
 The model was trained and finally accuracy was calculated on the testing data.
 The accuracy it came out with is 78.33 %.

+To select the final model we went through some other algorithms, that are Logistic Regression and Decision Tree Classifier.
+These algorithms after trainning and optimizing the models came out with an accuracy of 81 and 83% respectively on the test datasets.

-After that Support Vector Machines are trained using the sklearn SVC and the same process was repeated to break the dataset into Testing and Training.
+After all this Support Vector Machines are trained using the sklearn SVC and the same process was repeated to break the dataset into Testing and Training.

 For increasing the accurcay, Support Vector Machines are optimized on accuracy score, by using cross-validation.
 Here we use sklearn since it includes a cross_validation method.
 By using cross validation score we will find the set of features that yields the best accuracy score.